 Ian Kibbe | Engagement Coordinator, Webmaster | email@example.com

 Ian Kibbe is the Engagement Coordinator and webmaster for The Calling and What's Your Calling?.
 That means Ian is in charge of organizing community screenings and events for The Calling, and also maintaining the What's Your Calling? website.
 Ian is also a freelance filmmaker, producer and musician whose work has appeared on PBS, CNN, G4, The Health Care Blog, and the Huffington Post.
-Ian is the engagement coordinator for the Emmy Award-nominated film Typeface (Kartemquin Films) and the associate producer for the upcoming film Phunny Business (All Jokes Productions).
+Ian is the engagement coordinator for the Emmy Award-nominated film Typeface (Kartemquin Films) and the associate producer for Phunny Business (All Jokes Productions).
 In his free time, Ian plays in a mustached, disco rock band, The Flavor Savers.
 Ian earned his BA in Communications from the UNC -Chapel Hill, and spent a year after graduating wandering around Latin America working and volunteering.
 Ian is still trying to figure out what his calling is, in part, because he loves doing so many different things (could that be a calling in itself?), but he feels fortunate to be part of this project and to meet and hear the amazing stories of so many incredible people from all over the country and world.

 Ines Sommer | Cinematographer